-In addition to taking the above measures to control the minimization of sharp edges and burrs during the punching and shearing process, for the stainless steel sheet metal parts of the elevator, according to the needs of different stages, and the risk of sharp edges and burrs, the priority orders of removing sharp edges and burrs are divided into high risk, medium risk and low risk.
+In addition to implementing measures to minimize sharp edges and burrs during the punching and shearing process, for stainless steel sheet metal parts in elevators, different deburring processes are prioritized based on the risk of sharp edges and burrs, divided into high risk, medium risk, and low risk.

 Typical Deburring Technology of Stainless Steel Sheet Metal Parts for Elevator

 Figure 1 depicts a deburring machine located after the punching and shearing center of Salvagnini.
 It is primarily used for deburring hall doors, car doors, and car walls in mass production without bending.